Skip to main content Skip to navigation

 Examination Feedback

 We want to assure you that the marking and moderation for all our examinations is fair, consistent, robust and reliable and hence give you confidence that when you receive a mark, the mark has been arrived at following a detailed and rigorous process.
-All examination scripts have a first marker and a moderator and undergo an administrative check to ensure the marks have been totalled correctly.
+All examination scripts have a first marker and a moderator and undergo a further administrative check to ensure the marks have been totalled correctly.
 All results are considered by a Board of Examiners.
 Further details regarding the assessment procedures in the Department can be found on the Department's Assessment and Feedback webpages.

 While you may appeal against an exam board decision, there is no provision under the University guidelines for you to challenge the academic judgement of the examiners or to dispute the marks awarded in individual modules or pieces of work.